streamlit/docs/content/deploy/community-cloud/get-started/connect-github.md

 ## Organization access

-If you are working in a repository that is owned by an organization, Community Cloud must have permission to access the organization's repositories.
-If you are an owner or member of a GitHub organization when you connect your GitHub account, your OAuth prompts will include an extra section labeled "Organization access."
+To deploy apps from repositories owned by a GitHub organization, Community Cloud must have permission to access the organization's repositories.
+If you are a member of a GitHub organization when you connect your GitHub account, your OAuth prompts will include a section labeled "Organization access."

 <div style={{ maxWidth: '40%', margin: 'auto' }}>
 <Image alt="GitHub Oauth prompt including organization access" src="/images/streamlit-community-cloud/GitHub-auth1-organizations.png" />